How Do Changes in the ERP Market Affect Companies in Singapore

 Globalization of Implementation Services in Singapore

 Singapore, as a country, is an attractive market for consultants from low-cost countries.
-This lead to easy access to overseas ERP resources, and it has globalized ERP consultants in Singapore.
+This leads to easy access to overseas ERP resources, and it has globalized ERP consultants in Singapore.
 Many of the ERP consultants are now non-Singaporean.
-The increasing employment of foreign talent is due to the difficulty in recruiting and retaining Singaporean in this industry.
+The increasing employment of foreign talent is due to the difficulty of recruiting and retaining Singaporeans in this industry.
 The situation is made worse by the relatively lower remuneration and high-stress working environment.
 With the stagnation of consultant man-day rates, ERP vendors turn to lower-cost foreign talent consultants to maintain their margin.

 I had come across companies who directly engaged consultants from India and Indonesia to implement their ERP projects in Singapore.
-However, the quality of these implementations was often below expectations, and the ending total cost of the project is not low.
-Usually, these consultants extensively customized the project that resulted in a much higher price than the initial quote.
+However, these implementations’ quality were often below expectations, and the ending total cost of the project is not low.
+Usually, these consultants extensively customized the project, resulting in a much higher price than the initial quote.
 Furthermore, these foreign consultants do not have Singapore local knowledge.
 They often did not take into consideration of Singapore localizations into their project design.